-Yes, Cloudflare gzips resources that pass through our network.
-We also gzip items based on the browser's useragent to help speed up page loading time.
+Yes, Cloudflare applies gzip and brotli compression to some types of content.
+We also gzip items based on the browser's UserAgent to help speed up page loading time.

 If you're already using gzip we will honor your gzip settings as long as you're passing the details in a header from your web server for the files.